BICEP / Keck XVII: Line of Sight Distortion Analysis: Estimates of Gravitational Lensing, Anisotropic Cosmic Birefringence, Patchy Reionization, and Systematic Errors: Simulations of systematic effects that generate line-of-sight distortions

 The well-designed BK observation strategy leads to a very high degree of cancellation of systematics with an increasing number of detectors and observing time.
 Since the purpose of these simulations are to clearly establish the connections between the different instrument systematics and the distortion fields, we inject large systematic errors in the polarization rotation, gain fluctuation, and differential gain.
 The simulations are for {\bicepthree} 95\,GHz except for the beam map simulations where we have simulations for both 95\,GHz and 150\,GHz.
 In each figure, the error bars represent the scatter on the mean spectra over 49 realizations of the systematics simulations.
 For clarity, we only show the distortion field spectra that are expected to detect the injected systematics.
 The distortion spectra that are not plotted do not show an elevated signal. \\

-For the detector polarization angle, we generate simulations with detector pairs randomly rotated by an angle $\theta$ with Gaussian distribution of mean zero and standard deviation 10$\deg$.
-The shift in the $\alpha$, $\psi$, {\it EE}, and {\it BB} spectra caused by the random detector rotation are shown in Fig.~\ref{Fig: 4 systematics simulations}(a).
+For the detector polarization angle errors, we generate misestimated angles by drawing from a Gaussian distribution of mean zero and standard deviation 10$\deg$ for each detector pair for the entire observing season.
+We rotate the detector polarization angle assumed in the map-making by these angles to produce a set of simulations including polarization angle systematics.
+The shift in the $\alpha$, $\omega$, {\it EE}, and {\it BB} spectra caused by the random detector rotation are shown in Fig.~\ref{Fig: 4 systematics simulations}(a).
 Unsurprisingly, the random detector angle rotation creates a {\it washout} effect that reduces $C_\ell^{EE}$.
 However, the reduction caused by the washout effect and the distortion generated {\it BB} power roughly cancel, leaving the total $C_\ell^{BB}$ largely unchanged.
 For the distortion reconstruction spectra of the random rotation simulations, $C_L^{\alpha \alpha}$ shows a strong signal at low $L$ as expected.
-However, $\psi$ also detects the rotation field due to the strong correlation between $\alpha$ and $\psi$ estimators. \\
+However, $\omega$ also detects the rotation field due to the strong correlation between $\alpha$ and $\omega$ estimators. \\

 For the pair-averaged gain systematics, we simulate a 20\% random Gaussian fluctuation on the pair gain.
-The injected gain fluctuation is constant over time and only varies from detector pair to detector pair.
+The injected relative gain error is constant over time and only varies from detector pair to detector pair.
 Due to the observation strategy, most of the detector pairs do not cover the same sky area at multiple boresight rotation angles.
 This means that a gain fluctuation over detector pairs also sporadically generates $f_1$ and $f_2$ distortions in addition to the amplitude modulation $\tau$ field.
 We show the $f_1$, $f_2$, $\tau$, $EE$, and $BB$ spectra generated by the gain fluctuation in Fig.~\ref{Fig: 4 systematics simulations}(b).
 We observe a clear signal in $f_1$ and $f_2$ that corresponds to the injected systematics.
 However, we do not detect excess power in $\tau$ as one naively expects.
 One reason is that the $\tau$ {\it EB} estimator is not sensitive enough to detect the distortion effect at the level of 20\% gain fluctuation with only 49 realizations of the systematics simulation.
 Another reason is the smooth apodization mask combined with the purification matrix which degrades the sensitivity to $\tau$ at the lowest multipole range where most of the $\tau$ distortion power is expected. \\